 For more information view the street and block champions' terms of reference.

 - Open to all council housing residents who live in street properties or non-estate blocks.

-- Quarterly forum meetings usually held at Shortlands.
+- Quarterly forum meetings are held online using Microsoft Teams.

 - You will be asked to become a member of a group and make a commitment of at least 12 months.